ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.2.1: August 6, 2020 =
+- Tweak: WordPress Core decided to merge some additional work into 5.5 later than usual into the release process.
+This update adds additional work to enable perfect compatibility with those changes.

 = 6.2.0: August 5, 2020 =
 - New: Our plugin now includes a Headline Analyzer tool to help you write more SEO-friendly headlines that drive traffic and social-media shares directly in the Gutenberg editor.
 - Tweak: Large numbers are now better formatted across all reports so they are easier to read.